bearei/fec4-product-options/README.md

-# Product Options Service for a site that sells outdoor recreational equipment
+# scaled and deployed and existing service - Product Options Service for a site that sells outdoor recreational equipment

 This service displays each product’s details and its selection of variations - which includes title, brand, shipment, type of color, size